Take the Lead: Box office performance

 The film earned $4.2 million on its opening day, debuting third place at the domestic box office.
 It grossed a further $4.9 million on the second day, and another $3 million on the third.
 In its opening weekend, Take the Lead grossed a total of $12.1 million at the domestic box office.
 The film's performance proceeded to fluctuate; depending on the day, gross takings could increase by as much as 110 percent and vice versa.
 The film ultimately grossed a total of $34.7 million at the U.S. box office, and $31 million at the international box office, bringing the worldwide gross to $66 million.

 Home video

 On August 29, 2006, Take the Lead was released on DVD by New Line Home Entertainment.
 As of September 22, 2015, the film has grossed $21.2 million in domestic home video sales.

 Soundtrack

 The official single: "Take The Lead (Wanna Ride)", a collaboration between American hip hop group Bone Thugs-n-Harmony and Puerto Rican duo Wisin & Yandel, featuring rapper Fatman Scoop and singer Melissa Jiménez, was released on March 21, 2006.

 Track listing

+Stage musical adaptation

+The film was adapted into a stage musical that opened at the Paper Mill Playhouse in April 2025.